marvinquiet/Cellcano/docs/index.md

 **Step 1**: Cellcano is developed as a Python package.
 You will need to install Python, and the recommended version is **Python 3.8**.

 **Step 2**: Cellcano incorporates an R package [ArchR](https://www.archrproject.com/) to do data preprocessing, which turns raw scATAC-seq data (fragment files or bam files) into gene score matrices.
 Therefore, installation of R and ArchR are required.
 Please follow the [ArchR installation](https://www.archrproject.com/) to install ArchR.
+Installing ArchR takes around 30 minutes.

 **Step 3**: Use the following command to install Cellcano: